Why Your Best Content Is Invisible

 | Subreddit/forum | Value-first post | Self-contained takeaway, no link | Day 2–3 |

 Fill this out before you write.
 It forces you to think about your content as a multi-format asset, not a blog post.
-And it surfaces distribution gaps early—if you can’t fill the “Asset Needed” column for a channel, don’t plan on reaching that channel.
+It surfaces distribution gaps early—if you can’t fill the “Asset Needed” column for a channel, don’t plan on reaching that channel.

 One of the most powerful frameworks in the 2026 Content Marketing Playbook is the concept of “content as product”—treating every piece like a launch, not a publish.
 Asset mapping operationalizes that idea.